Effect of magnetic field on jet transport coefficient $\hat{q}$: Results and discussions

+Next, let us discuss the $B$-dependent information of the probe (quark and gluon jet).
+For gluon jet, no modification is possible but for quark jet, modification comes from the Lorentz force.
+A mild bending of quark jet propagation is expected due to its cyclotron motion, quantified through $\tau_B$.
+This $B$-dependent information has been indirectly incorporated in the present work through the $B$-dependent phase space factor of shear viscosity to entropy density ratio.

-This impact of magnetic field on ${\hat q}$ might be very challenging to observe experimentally, however one can think of measuring nuclear suppression factor, $R_{AA}$ separately for quark and gluon initiated jets.
-The quark being charged will be affected by presence of magnetic field while gluon will not.
-Therefore, if one can design the experiment for these two separate measurements, then the difference between two measurements can be linked with this $B$-dependent jet quenching parameter.
+This impact of magnetic field on $\hat{q}$ might be challenging to observe experimentally, however, one can perform a comparative study by measuring nuclear suppression factor $R_{\rm AA}$ separately for quark and gluon jets in central (where $eB$ is expected to be zero) and non-central (where $eB$ is expected to be non-zero) heavy-ion collisions.
+The quarks being charged will be affected more than gluons in presence of magnetic field.
+Therefore, if the experiment can be designed for these two separate measurements, the difference between two measurements can be attributed to the $B$ dependence of jet transport coefficient.
+Recently measurements of directed flow ($v_1$) for hadrons by STAR~\cite{STAR_v1} and ALICE~\cite{ALICE_v1} collaborations are linked with the impact of electromagnetic field on the medium, inspired from theoretical prediction~\cite{SDas_v1}.
+In this direction, future measurements are also planned by ATLAS and CMS collaborations~\cite{EPJ_conf}.